 You can also better manage your sensory experience personally.
 Take breaks from it.
 Reducing the amount of time you spend exposed to it.
 Therefore, you might go to a party at a new location with lots of people.
 But you might only go for a short period.
 Places and events that identify as sensory-friendly may also have a quiet space or quiet room.
 It is a place for patrons to take a break.
 For example, a sports arena might have a quiet room.
 Also called a sensory room.
 It too is a place where patrons can take a break.
 They can hit pause on the loud, noisy, bright crowd and game.

 Finally, it is helpful to reduce sensory input.
 Simply reduce it.
-People who experience sensory overload often wear headphones.
-They block out noise.
+People who experience sensory overload often wear noise-canceling headphones to listen to music or even white noise.
+They block out extra sounds.
+Or they wear earmuffs.
 They wear sunglasses.
 Or maybe shaded lenses inside.
 They block out bright lights.

 Key Points to Remember